Shri Vile Parle Kelavani Mandal: Institutions

+parents should be aware as consumers and look up the mandals, trusts and companies that operate the schools they send their children to.

 Cultural festivals

 SVKM's colleges organise some of Mumbai's most attended inter-college festivals such as Umang of Narsee Monjee College, which has been tagged as Asia's fastest growing festival, and Kshitij of Mithibai College.
 From 13 to 16 January 2016, SVKM organised a festival called Yuva for the students and teachers of all institutions under its banner, holding competitions in 13 different sporting categories.